hungngocphat01/hungngocphat01.github.io/content/whoami/index.md

 {{< figure src="elaina.jpg" caption="Elaina - The Wandering Witch" >}}

 While "researcher" might be the conventional label for my professional work, I've always seen myself more as a _wanderer_.

+From tinkering with old computers, bricking and reviving Android devices during secondary school years, and [running unlikely operating systems on unsupported hardware](https://github.com/hungngocphat01/OpenCore-Thinkpad-T430s), I've carried a habit of exploring technology in slightly unconventional ways.
+That spirit of exploration continues to guide me, whether in research, hacking around with systems, or simply following curiosity wherever it leads.

 <!-- {{< details >}}